Maxproz/PuzzleSolver/PuzzleSolver/ReadMe.txt

 //		Create a copy (temp) of the board in that function and use that to test
 //  A way to iterate over the container of a connected areas coordinate pairs.
 //	Keep a container that the connected cells have that keeps track of all the unknown cells they are surrounded by
+// A solve function that should keep track of its current state when solving if we try to mark a cell
+// - that has already been marked a color we should return a "contradiction state" and stop solving so we can fix errors

 //  Reserach strategy solving tips on wikipedia